lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    variable myenthalpy equal enthalpy fix myat3 all ave/time 10 10 100 v_myenthalpy file enthalpy.dat

+..  container:: justify

    Finally, let us perform a short equilibration and print the final state in a data file:

 ..  code-block:: bash
    :caption: *to be copied in mergePEGH2O/input.lammps*